rbmanez/Prosper-IT-Consulting-Internship/README.md

 - Each Friday we had Sprint Retrospective, which is a quick discussion during the daily stand up that explains what was helpful and what was detrimental to productivity and team work flow.
 These meetings were meant to improve communication and coordination within the team, including the project manager.

 #### Featured User Stories
-Below are some featured user stories I completed during the entire 8 week journey.
-To see all of the user stories I completed for each sprint please see the next section below, [The Four Live Project Sprints](#the-four-live-project-sprints), and its sub-heading hyperlinks.
+Below are quick highlights of some featured user stories I completed during the entire 8 week internship.
+To see the details of all the user stories I completed for each sprint, please see the next section below, [The Four Live Project Sprints](#the-four-live-project-sprints), and its sub-heading hyperlinks.

 For each user story, I answer the following questions:
 1. What is the issue?